Shristi216/DAA_TA_2/README.md

 For example, if we consider the list of nums = [1, 2, 3, 4] .
 If the target = 7 , then there are two subsets that achieve this sum: {3, 4} and {1, 2, 4}

-==> Applications of subset-sum-problem:

-[1]Totaling the money for buying a movie ticket

-While buying a ticket for a movie show a person has variety of coins and notes (coins:1,2,5,10,20 and notes:10,20,50,100,200,1000,2000) and the person has to total up  the coins and notes to meet the sum that will complete the required cost of buying the ticket.

                                                          CODE: